vibhorgoel25/AzurePolicies/Diagnostics Logs to Event Hub/Key Vaults/README.md

-This policy enables diagnostics logs for Azure Key Vaults service to be sent to Azure Event Hub as destination.
+This policy enables selected diagnostics logs for Azure Key Vaullts service to be sent to Azure Event Hub as destination.
+These selected logs are basically the ones which don't have any cost for export associated with them.